pyOpenSci/lessons/contribute-open-source/identify-issue.md

 ---

 (identify-github-issue)=
 # Identify an Issue to Work On: Collaborative GitHub for Open Source

+> This lesson guides you through:
+> <i class="fa-solid fa-circle-check" style="color: #81c0aa;"></i> **Finding or creating an issue** in a repository you don’t own.

 Contributing to an open source project starts with identifying an issue to work on.
 Open issues help developers track bugs, new features, or needed improvements in a repository.
 Whether you have a specific fix in mind or are looking for ideas, exploring existing issues is the best place to start.

-As discussed in the [get to know a repo lesson](labels-responsive), the way issues are labeled and organized can both help you find issues that maintainers want help with and also tell you a lot about a project.
+As discussed in the [get to know a repo lesson](labels-responsive), how issues are labeled and organized can help you find issues that maintainers want help with and tell you a lot about a project.
 If you see beginner-friendly labels like **"good first issue"** or **"help wanted,"** it's a clear signal that the maintainers welcome new contributors.
-Further those might be good issues for you to start working on!
+Further, those might be good issues for you to start working on!

 :::{figure} /images/github/github-issues-good-first-issue.png
 :alt: "A screenshot of an open GitHub issue for the pyOpenSci pyosMeta project, showing labels like 'good first issue'. pyOpenSci curates beginner-friendly issues for sprints and first-time contributors."